spine-tools/Spine-Toolbox/docs/source/data_store_form/importing_and_exporting_data.rst

   - The first element ``MUST`` be a JSON string, indicating the object class name.
   - The second element ``MUST`` be a JSON string, indicating the object name.
   - The third element ``MUST`` be a JSON string, indicating the parameter name.
-  - The fourth element ``MUST`` either be a JSON object, number, or null, indicating the parameter value.
+  - The fourth element ``MUST`` be either a JSON object, string, number, or null, indicating the parameter value.

 - **relationship_parameter_values**: the value of this key ``MUST`` be a JSON array,